 Revenue is derived from selling imagery and our only business activity is building a satellite constellation to support the selling of imagery.
 We may sell our imagery as a single task and recognize revenue at a point-in-time, or we may enter an arrangement that provides a stand-ready commitment and recognize revenue over time.
-During the year ended December 31, 2021, we began to recognize our first revenue, primarily from the selling of our imagery to a single commercial space technology customer in an over-time revenue recognition arrangement.
+We began to recognize revenue for the first time during the year ended December 31, 2021, primarily from the selling of our imagery to a single commercial space technology customer in an over-time revenue recognition arrangement.
 See further discussion below, as well as in Note 4 (Revenue from Contracts with Customers, Contract Liabilities and Remaining Performance Obligations) to the audited Consolidated Financial Statements.